Master's specialisation of Environment and Society StudiesEnvironmental Justice and Governance

 Something for you?

-- You want to learn about how governance can affect environmental justice and can reduce injustices.
+- You want to explore how governance can promote environmental justice and reduce inequalities.

-- You are willing to critically reflect on one’s own relative privilege and how one is situated in society.
+- You are open to critically reflecting on one’s own privilege and societal position.

 Admission requirements